HandsOnDataViz/book/map/polygon-gft/README.md

 *By [Jack Dougherty](../../introduction/who.md), last updated March 16, 2016*

+** TO DO - move this tutorial to separate section, will no longer be supported **

 A thematic polygon map (also called a choropleth map) displays a colored pattern on each region to express its numerical value.
 In the interactive version embedded below, click on any region to view its info window with additional data.

 <iframe width="600" height="500" scrolling="no" frameborder="no" src="https://www.google.com/fusiontables/embedviz?q=select+col2%3E%3E1+from+1MeyX2ICg1uIiAQUOChkUtbnZqfFE-3Kke3SkXnur&amp;viz=MAP&amp;h=false&amp;lat=41.51442003948278&amp;lng=-72.62841864453128&amp;t=1&amp;z=9&amp;l=col2%3E%3E1&amp;y=2&amp;tmplt=2&amp;hml=KML"></iframe>